ArsalanTahirr/Chess/README.md

 ### Mouse Input
 - Click on a piece to select it
 - Click on a destination square to move
+- Selected pieces are highlighted
+- Valid move destinations are indicated

 ### Text Input
 - Enter moves in algebraic notation (e.g., 'e2e4')
 - Type 'o-o' for kingside castling
 - Type 'o-o-o' for queenside castling
 - For pawn promotion, use format 'e7e8=Q' (replace Q with desired piece)
+- Type 'quit' or 'exit' to end the game

 ## UI Abstraction Layer